Team-Abode/Cave-Enhancements-Fabric/README.md

 ### **External Links**
 * Join the discord for sneak peeks, announcements, betas and more: https://discord.gg/ERRpzxNUT5

-* Cave Enhancements is also on Fabric, check it out: https://www.curseforge.com/minecraft/mc-mods/cave-enhancements-fabric
+* Cave Enhancements is also on Forge, check it out: https://www.curseforge.com/minecraft/mc-mods/cave-enhancements-forge